elusivecodes/FyreCookie/README.md

 **Is Expired**

-Determine if the cookie has expired.
+Determine whether the cookie has expired.

 ```php
 $expired = $cookie->isExpired();